Fatimid art

-Rock crystal ewers
+Rock crystal carving

 Rock crystal ewers are pitchers carved from a single block of rock crystal.
 They were made by Islamic Fatimid artisans and are considered to be amongst the rarest objects in Islamic art.
-There are a few that survived and are now in collections across Europe.
+There are few that have survived, and are now in collections across Europe.
 They are often in cathedral treasuries, where they were rededicated after being captured from their original Islamic settings.
 Made in Egypt in the late 10th century, the ewer pictured is exquisitely decorated with fantastic birds, beasts and twisting tendrils.
 The treasure of Caliph Mustansir at Cairo, which was destroyed in 1062, apparently contained 1800 rock crystal vessels.
 Great skill was required to hollow out the raw rock crystal without breaking it and to carve the delicate, often very shallow, decoration.